RasaHQ/conversational-ai-course-3.x/README.md

-# conversational-ai-course-3.x
+# Conversational AI with Rasa 3.x

-Containers code for the learning center course.
+Contains code for the learning center course.